 This would be a matter for agreement between employers and employees but the starting point is that all contractual terms remain in full force and effect.
 Any suspension of employee benefits should be agreed with employees where possible, albeit the UK Government has stated that employers are not required to top-up to 100%.
-Employers will be able to claim the 3% employer minimum auto enrolment contributions and employer National Insurance contributions (NICs).
+Employers will be able to claim the 3% employer minimum auto enrolment contributions and employer National Insurance contributions.
 Any changes to pension may require additional consultation.

 What is meant by training and volunteering?

-The Government has specified that those on furlough should not work.
+The UK Government has specified that those on furlough should not work.
 However, they are permitted to participate in training or to volunteer, as long as this does not fall outwith the definition of work, defined below.

-Employers can help furloughed employees find volunteering opportunities whilst on furlough if this is in line with public health guidance.
+Employers can help furloughed employees find volunteering opportunities while on furlough if this is in line with public health guidance.
 In relation to training, the guidance states that furloughed employees can engage in this as long as in undertaking the training the employee does not provide services to, or generate revenue for, or on behalf of the employer.

 Further guidance on this will be of great benefit.
 For example, an employee completing online training courses (such as diversity training) while on furlough will be permissible.
 It is less clear that employees who carry out training as a substantial part of their role will be permitted to continue because this could be classed as work.